njnagel/Capstone-I/README.md

 Exploratory analysis of the data showed possible relationships between some of the factors, evident in the matrix of scatter plots.

 ![alt text](https://github.com/njnagel/Capstone-I/blob/master/img/scattermatrixreducednum.png)

 Pairwise correlations show a range of correlations from negative to positive.
-Correlations are presented in the heatmap.
+Correlations are presented in the heatmap below, with positive values in red and negative in shades of blue.

 ![alt text](https://github.com/njnagel/Capstone-I/blob/master/img/corrheatmapwnums.png)